okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

 ## 26 - Get communication statistics
-Gathers statistics about communication over the tool bus.
+Gathers statistics about communication over the tool network.
 This was intended for use while troubleshooting Gen3/4 machines.

 Payload (0 bytes)

 Response

-    uint32: Packets received from the host bus
+    uint32: Packets received from the host network
-    uint32: Packets sent over the tool bus
+    uint32: Packets sent over the tool network
-    uint32: Number of packets sent over the tool bus that were not repsonded to
+    uint32: Number of packets sent over the tool network that were not repsonded to
-    uint32: Number of packet retries on the tool bus
+    uint32: Number of packet retries on the tool network
-    uint32: Number of bytes received over the tool bus that were discarded as noise
+    uint32: Number of bytes received over the tool network that were discarded as noise

 # Host Buffered Commands

 ## 129 - Queue point
-This queues an absolute point to move to. _Historical note: This implementation is much more wordy than an incremental solution, which likely impacts processing time and buffer sizes on the resource-constrained firmware_
+This queues an absolute point to move to.

+_Historical note: This implementation is much more wordy than an incremental solution, which likely impacts processing time and buffer sizes on the resource-constrained firmware_

 Payload